 A fictional travelogue; four minutes to read.

-From my vantage point, the hilly, smoke-stacked skyline of Quebec City spills downward to the river’s craggy edge.
+From my hotel’s vantage point, the hilly, smoke-stacked skyline of Quebec City spills downward to the river’s craggy edge.
 The muddy gray of the night sky is fading to a pink blush.
-Widening on the horizon is a strand of blinding blue streaked with white clouds.
+Widening on the horizon is a strand of blinding blue streaky with white clouds.
 The air is too cold to breathe.

 The morning light filters into our room.
 Notwithstanding my double-paned glass hotel room window at the Chateau Frontenac, the view is chilling.